svagco/svag/documentary/footer.md

 ## TODO

+- [ ] Fix imported SVGs to be displayed on npm for all packages.
-- [ ] Add a new item to the todo list.
+- [ ] Add types to the list of exported files so that they can be required here.

 ## Copyright